Statin Use in the Elderly

 - Worry about nonadherence and desire of patients to not take pills

 Nevertheless, there are voices advocating for expanded drug statin use in this age range.
 An editorial in Circulation, a journal published by the American Heart Association, called cardiovascular risk of the elderly "demonstrably undermanaged".
-Maybe, but the reluctance of doctors to give the very old statins is understandable.

 In an article in the Journal of the American Gerontological Society, Neil Stone, MD concluded "in summary, there are important reasons to recommend statin therapy in individuals aged 85 and older who have established ASCVD."